Big Sur: In music

 Going back to Big Sur / This time, I might just stay /I'm going back and straighten out my head /Just south of Monterey / And that girl."

 The song "Big Sur Moon" from Buckethead's album Colma is named after the area.

 The song "Bixby Canyon Bridge" from Death Cab for Cutie's album Narrow Stairs explores the narrator's visit to Big Sur, waiting for an epiphany that never comes.

+Jazz saxophonist Charles Lloyd has released albums entitled Notes from Big Sur (1992) and Big Sur Tapestry (1979).

 The Dharma at Big Sur, by John Adams, for electric violin and orchestra, was composed in 2003 for the opening of Disney Hall in Los Angeles.

-The Song "Big Sur (The Thrills song)", by the Thrills
+Alanis Morissette released the song Big Sur as her "ode to Big Sur with all its majesty" as exclusive bonus track on the Target edition of her 2012 Havoc and Bright Lights album.
+The song was released as single in 2014.

+Big Sur is the third single released by Irish band the Thrills, taken from their debut album, So Much for the City (2003).

+Road Trippin', from the Red Hot Chili Peppers' 1999 album Californication, evokes the experience of a road trip through Big Sur.

+The Big Sur Folk Festival was held annually in the region from 1964 to 1971.
+A documentary film of the 1969 concert was produced titled Celebration at Big Sur.

 In computing

 Apple's desktop operating system, macOS Big Sur, announced on June 22, 2020, during WWDC, is named after this region.